josdoaitran/python-testing-everything/README.md

 [Answer](https://github.com/josdoaitran/PythonForTester/blob/master/BasicQuestions/Q4.py)

+## Question 5:
+Write a program which check a number is prime or not

+## Question 6:
+Write a program which print all of couple sequence prime.

 # Basic for Python

 we write Script to Read a file given in the command-line argument and print the number of